MikkelVembye/POMADE/README.md

 <!-- badges: end -->

-The goal of the POMADE package is to provide approximation and plot functions for conducting power analysis of the CHE, MLMA, and CE models for meta-analysis of dependent effect sizes developed by Vembye, Pustejovsky, & Pigott (2022).
+The goal of the POMADE package is to provide approximation and plot functions for conducting power analysis of the correlated-hierarchical effects (CHE), multi-level meta-analysis (MLMA), and correlated-effects (CE) models for meta-analysis of dependent effect sizes developed by Vembye, Pustejovsky, & Pigott (2022).

 ## Installation